mvdmakesthings/fastapi-bootstrap/docs/infrastructure.md

 # Infrastructure Documentation

-This document provides an overview of the infrastructure setup for the FastAPI Bootstrap project.
-The infrastructure is managed using Terraform and deployed to AWS.
+This document provides a comprehensive overview of the infrastructure architecture and configuration for the FastAPI Bootstrap project.
+It is designed for Solutions Architects, DevOps Engineers, and Software Engineers who need to understand, deploy, and maintain the AWS infrastructure.

 ## Overview

 The FastAPI Bootstrap application is containerized and deployed to AWS Fargate within Amazon ECS (Elastic Container Service).
 The infrastructure follows a modern microservices architecture pattern with blue/green deployment capabilities through AWS CodeDeploy.

+All infrastructure is defined as code using Terraform, enabling consistent, repeatable deployments across multiple environments (development, testing, production).

 ## Infrastructure Components